uzk-rrzk/cameracontrol/README.md

 # README #

-Galicaster plugins to control cameras of the visca and onvif protocol.
+Galicaster plugins to control cameras of visca and onvif protocol.

 ### What is this repository for? ###